kidzik/freqdom.fda/cran-comments.md

+UPDATES compared to the last submission:
+* More examples
+* Clear source in pm10 data file
+* Authors, year and title of the paper in the description

 This package wraps freqdom package for functional data (using fda package) and adds functional-data-specific plotting.
 Since majority of users can benefit from freqdom package without the functional data part, we created